jstedfast/gmime/README.md

 ### Creating a Simple Message

-Creating MIME messages using MimeKit is really trivial.
+Creating MIME messages using GMime is really trivial.

 ```csharp
 GMimeMessage *message = g_mime_message_new (TRUE);